ubco-cmps/data301_course/notes/week04/install_ds_stack_mac_part2.md

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
 ```

-You may now customize your Terminal with themes by [following the directions here](sh -c "https://github.com/ohmyzsh/ohmyzsh#selecting-a-theme".
+You may now customize your Terminal with themes by [following the directions here]("https://github.com/ohmyzsh/ohmyzsh#selecting-a-theme"].

 ### Setting VS Code as the default editor